User Score: 5943

 --Robert Taylor introduces scenes from his film "Many Rivers To Cross."

 Additional guests (scheduled to appear):

 --Tony & Sally De Marco (dancers)

 --Sybil Bowen (comedian)

---Alfredi's all-accordion symphony band consisting of 30 young people.
+--Alfredi's All-Accordion Symphony (30-piece band consisting of young people).

 --Esther Williams (actress) introduces scenes from her film "Jupiter's Darling"

 --The Broadway cast of "The Saint of Bleecker Street," including David Poleri and Gloria Lane, perform scenes from the musical/opera.
 Also appearing are the show's composer Gian-Carlo Menotti and producer Chandler Cowles.

 --Arthur Worsley (listed as Arthur Wardsley) (ventriloquist)

 --Jim Reeves (country and western singer)